pascTeam/Payment-Verification-OCR-2025/README.md

 - **PhonePe**: UTR numbers starting with `T` followed by 21 digits.
 - **Google Pay**: Transaction IDs like `AXIS1234567890`.
 - **Paytm**: 12 to 15 digit numeric transaction reference numbers.
+- **Amazon Pay**: Bank Reference Id (alphanumeric, typically labeled as 'Bank Reference Id').

 ## How It Works

 1. Upload the registration Excel file.
 2. The script:
    - Downloads each screenshot.
+   - Uses YOLOv12 to detect and crop the transaction ID region.
-   - Applies OCR to extract transaction info.
+   - Applies pytesseract OCR to extract transaction info.
    - Matches it with backend transaction logs.
 3. Generates a final report with verification status.

 Payment-Verification-OCR-2025/
+├── Transaction_verification_YOLO .ipynb
-├── Transaction verification.ipynb
+├── model.pt
 ├── README.md
 └── sample_data/
     ├── reg-data.csv